1950–51 FA Cup: First round proper

-At this stage 43 clubs from the Football League Third Division North and South joined 25 non-league clubs having come through the qualifying rounds.
-Gateshead and Northampton Town as the strongest Third Division finishers in the previous season, were given a bye to the Third Round along with Stockport County, who qualified to the fifth round the last season.
-Of the four new clubs admitted to Football League this season, only Gillingham entered in this round and the other three were required to start in the qualifying rounds (which caused Shrewsbury Town to withdraw in protest).
-To make the number of matches up, non-league Willington received a bye to this round.
+At this stage 42 of 48 clubs from the Football League Third Division North and South joined the 24 non-league clubs and Colchester United who came through the qualifying rounds.
+Gateshead, Northampton Town and Stockport County were given byes to the third round.
+The fourth of the new clubs admitted to the League this season, Gillingham entered in this round as did non-league Willington, who were the champions from the previous season's FA Amateur Cup.

 Matches were played on Saturday, 25 November 1950.
 Six matches were drawn, with replays taking place later the same week.

 Second round proper

 The matches were played on Saturday, 9 December 1950.
 Three matches were drawn, with replays taking place on the following Wednesday.
 One second replay was played on Monday, 18 December 1950.